ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 ### 2-Phase Commit (2PC)

 In the discussions we've had in this course, we have been talking about Primary Backup Replication and Chain Replication as the more basic forms of fault-tolerance.
-So, these two techniques could go at the same location as 2-phase commit in this diagram.
+These two techniques could be placed at the same location as 2-phase commit in this diagram.

 2-phase commit is typically used in a database that operates with some number of replicas.
 Here, everyone needs to agree on what action should be taken for the current logical unit of work (LUW).
 There is typically some coordinating process that goes out to the other replicas and asks them the "go/no go" question of *"Do you want to commit or abort?"*

-But why would one replica want to abort the LUW when the others are happy to commit.
+But why would one replica want to abort the LUW when the others are happy to commit?
 Typically, this situation happens due to some hardware issue such as running out of disk space.

 A key difference here between 2PC and a consensus algorithm is that the coordinator cannot accept a commit response from a majority of replicas, it must receive unanimous agreement from ***all*** the replicas before the commit can proceed.

 If all the replicas respond with `commit`, then the coordinator will instruct all the replicas to commit, otherwise it instructs them to abort.

-The point here is that just like Primary Backup or Chain Replication, if you want fault-tolerance, then you must have a primary or coordinator process.
+The point here is that just like Primary Backup Replication or Chain Replication, if you want fault-tolerance, then you must have a primary or coordinator process.
 However, having only one coordinator process still does not provide fault-tolerance because that coordinator might crash.
 Therefore, in order to implement fault-tolerance, you need a cluster of coordinator processes that can all agree on a course of action by means of some sort of consensus protocol.

 Alternatively, you could use a protocol such as Paxos or RAFT in which there is no distinct "coordinator" process, but all the replicas coordinate directly with each other whilst performing at least one of the roles of proposer, acceptor or learner.